Introduction

 This activity includes the "Send" Button's onClick handler sendMessage().
 It creates an Intent object for launching the second activity called "DisplayMessageActivity".
 It then retrieves the message entered into the EditText, puts the message into the Intent object, with a key "EXTRA_MESSAGE", and starts the intended activity.

-Layout of the Second Activity - "res\layout\activity_display_message"
+Step 2b: Define the Layout of the Second Activity in "res\layout\activity_display_message"

-Create the following XML layout file under the "res\layout" folder (right-click on the folder ⇒ New ⇒ File).
 This layout contain one view - a TextView to display the message received from the first activity.

 <RelativeLayout xmlns:android="http://schemas.android.com/apk/res/android"